 Stick to it

 The most common reason agency new business is weak is because agency leaders don’t stick to their new business plan.
 There are many valid reasons, but in the end, those reasons are the real obstacle to agency growth.
 As the leader of the agency, you can’t allow anything to derail your new business efforts.
 You wouldn’t tell your client you are too busy to do their work or you can’t continue their campaign because you had to fire their account manager.
-If there is only one thing you can tackle in 2018, make it new business consistency.
+If there is only one thing you can tackle in the new year, make it new business consistency.
 Remember, marketers typically have one-year budget cycles and change agencies every three years.
 That is a long sales cycle and if you want to be considered when those changes come you have to be regularly and consistently top of mind otherwise your new business strategy will be based on hope, the hope of catching them by chance when they are considering a change.

 You can read more about consistency here.